 What Is Breach Attack Simulation (BAS)?

-Breach and attack simulation (or shortly BAS) is a new security technology which allows to automatically find vulnerabilities in your infrastructure.
+Breach Attack Simulation (or shortly BAS) is a new security technology which allows to automatically find vulnerabilities in your infrastructure.
 In fact, there is much in common between BAS and Automated Penetration Testing.
-The new Breach Attack Simulation real-world security verification method combines convenience with useful.
-It’s one of the most common ways to evaluate the reliability of defense systems, demonstrate possible methods of attacks, identify existing security problems.
+The new Breach Attack Simulation is one of the most common ways to evaluate the reliability of your security, demonstrate possible methods of attacks, identify existing security problems.

 Want to have an in-depth understanding of all modern aspects of Breach Attack Simulation (BAS) - Advanced Penetration Testing?
 Read carefully this article and bookmark it to get back later, we regularly update this page.

-Traditional penetration tests require significant share of human participation, are carried out with a certain frequency and in a short time.
+Traditional penetration tests require a significant share of human participation and are carried out with a certain frequency and in a short time.
 Their results reflect a static picture recorded at the time of the testing.
 Breach Attack Simulation is a growing market for tools that perform automated security testing on a regular basis and spend less human time.